BUNION DR

 The most important thing you can do to speed up your foot surgery recovery is to follow your doctor’s instructions.
 Your doctor will provide you with specific guidelines on how to care for your incision site, manage pain, and engage in physical activity.
 It’s crucial that you follow these instructions to the letter to ensure a successful recovery.

-Take Care of Your Incision Site
+Take Care Of Your Incision Site

 Proper care of your incision site is crucial to prevent infection and promote healing.
 Keep your incision site clean and dry, and change your bandages regularly.
 Avoid getting your incision site wet until it has completely healed, and avoid wearing tight shoes or socks that may irritate the incision site.